-Megan writes about a variety of conservation and sustainability issues, for both scholarly and popular media, including articles recently for OUP Academic and The Conversation, which was picked up by dozens of outlets.
+Megan writes about a variety of conservation and sustainability issues, for both scholarly and popular media, including articles recently for OUP Academic, DCist, and The Conversation, which was picked up by dozens of outlets.
 Her blog, Our Urban Jungle, explores the natural world found in our cities and discusses urban biodiversity conservation issues.
 She was the editor-in-chief for Human-Wildlife Conflict: Complexity in the Marine Environment, published by Oxford UP in 2015.
 She has previously worked for the Key West Citizen newspaper and written materials for various conservation organizations.

 The volume focuses on the importance of explicitly understanding root causes of human-wildlife conflicts, as opposed to simply considering the immediate dispute.
 Each chapter provides a case study that applies this theoretical framework to understand the complexities of a specific conservation issue, and throughout the book the editors highlight commonalities between the case studies that can serve as lessons for readers.
 The authors do an excellent job of breaking down factors that have precluded seemingly straightforward solutions to conservation problems.